HackAssistant/registration/README.md

 ## Features

 - Email sign up and basic data management interface for hackers
-- User management interface with different permissions
+- Role management: Organizer, Volunteer and Director
-- Review application interface
+- Review and vote application interface
 - Sends invites and controls confirmation and cancellation application flow
 - Check-in interface with QR scanner
-- Admin dashboard with stats
+- Admin dashboard
 - Flexible email backend (SendGrid is the default supported backend)
 - Reimbursement management interface
-- (Optional) SendGrid contact list synchronization with confirmed users
 - (Optional) Slack invites on confirm and on demand in admin interface